containerd/runwasi/docs/opentelemetry.md

 ### Running containerd with OpenTelemetry

-You can run containerd with OpenTelemetry tracing by setting the following environment variables.
+You can configure / run containerd with OpenTelemetry tracing.
+Please refer to the [containerd documentation](https://github.com/containerd/containerd/blob/v2.0.0/docs/tracing.md#sending-traces-from-containerd-daemon) for more information.

 ```sh
 OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4318